Revature-Salesforce-Training/curriculum/Week_1/JavaScript/LNJavaScript.md

 erases and replaces any existing DOM elements and eval() is a door to malicious code injection.

 Alright, now go forth and script!

-## Notes for future Ethan
-* Rewrite this a little less verbose if possible
-* need to add:
-  * classes
-  * modules
-  * decorators
-  * es6+ notations
-  * string/array/dom manipulation